 What I Love about Being a Psychotherapist

 I decided to become a psychotherapist because I love to see people living their full potential.
-I feel privileged to play a role in my clients' journeys towards healing and wholeness.
+I feel privileged to play a role in people's journeys towards healing and wholeness.
 For me, being a therapist is more than a profession.
 I view my clients as people and genuinely care for each one of them.
 I believe my role as a therapist is to offer support as my clients navigate their life journeys, and not to simply tell them what to do.
 It is immensely rewarding to witness a flicker of hope in the eyes of a client struggling with depression, hear their long-forgotten hearty laugh, or help them recognize their inner greatness.
 It's an honor to be able to help overcome their obstacles and share their successes.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Although therapy has become less stigmatized in the past few decades, some people still feel that seeing a therapist means admitting they are broken or weak.
 Unfortunately, this prevents many from accessing the mental health care they need.
 Beginning therapy takes courage, and making the decision to seek help actually means you are strong, self-aware, and brave.
 If someone suffered from a physical ailment, no one would fault them for seeking help from a medical professional.
 On the contrary, refusing to see a doctor demonstrates a lack of responsibility.
 Your mental health is no less important.
 Seeking help is a smart, courageous, and compassionate decision.
 It means confronting your obstacles and taking steps to overcome them, which demonstrates great strength.